Fastcase Frequently Asked Questions

 How do I access Fastcase?

 When you are signed in, you may access Fastcase from the menu at the top of any page on the State Bar of Montana website.
-You will be asked to sign in (if you aren't logged in) and then will be taken straight to the Fastcase Quick Case Law Search Page.
+Click the "SBM members log in to Fastcase" button, and then will be taken straight to the Fastcase Quick Case Law Search Page.